8 Best DJ Headphones in 2019 – Take Your DJ’ing to the Next Level

 These headphones aren’t the absolute best for live gigs.
 However, they’re highly useful for DJs.
 They’re studio-level headphones which can help you mix your set and prepare for a live show.

-The tonal profile is a lot more balanced than what you would get from most live headphones.
+The tonal profile is a lot more balanced than what you would get from most live headphones, as is the case with most other Audio-Technica headphones.
 The frequency response is extended on the low end.
 The sound isolation is also very nice due to the design and size of the ear pads.

 Clarity aside, the headphones are affordable and durable.
 The ear cups swivel 90 degrees, which means you can use multiple mix monitoring approaches.
 This could be very useful if you’re a beginner and not set in your ways yet.